BitJam/live-usb-maker/README.md

                         clone=<xxx> to clone another live-usb

   -F --force=<xxx>      Force the options specfied:
-                               usb: Ignore usb/removable check
-                             nomd5: Don't check md5 of files copied to live-usb
-                         ultra-fit: don't warn about SanDisk utra-fit devices
-                            makefs: Make the ext4 filesystem even if one exists
                             automount:  don't temporarily disable antiX automounting
+                            fuse:       only use fuseiso to mount iso files
+                            initrd:     ignore Bash errors when copying initrd from directory
+                            makefs:     make the ext4 filesystem even if one exists
                             nofuse:     don't use fuseiso to mount iso files
-                              fuse: only use fuseiso to mount iso files
+                            nomd5:      don't check md5 of files copied to live-usb
+                            ultra-fit:  don't warn about SanDisk utra-fit devices

+usb: Ignore usb/removable check
   -- --gui-progress           All remaining args are used as a gui progress bar program
                               Example: --gui-progress yad --progress --auto-close -g --gpt                    Use gpt partitioning instead of msdos